bobdavies2000/OpenCVB/README.md

 ============

-Installation is not as simple as cloning the GitHub repository and then opening the OpenCVB.sln file but it is not much more than just “PrepareTree.bat” and then open and run the OpenCVB.sln file.
+Installation is not as simple as cloning the GitHub repository and then opening the OpenCVB.sln file but it is not much more than just “Update_All.bat” and then open and run the OpenCVB.sln file.

--   Run the “PrepareTree.bat” script that comes with OpenCVB.
+-   Run the “Update_All.bat” script that comes with OpenCVB.
 It will download and run CMake for needed libraries.
 After building it will occupy about 18Gb of disk space – plan accordingly.
 The process can take 30-50 minutes to download/configure/build on some systems.